skills/write-javascript-actions/README.md

 ### :keyboard: Trigger a joke

-1. Create a new issue in "Issues tab"
+1. Create a new issue in "Issues tab" and save it
 2. Apply the `first-joke` label to the issue
 3. Wait a few seconds and then apply the `second-joke` label to the issue
 4. Check the workflow results on the "Actions tab"